A Mortgage Central, LLC nmls 1937470 logo

 A Mortgage Central, LLC (NMLS 1937470) is a residential mortgage lender based in Phoenix, Arizona, operating under the website lenderinaz.com.
 The company has established a presence in the Arizona lending market with a focus on personalized customer service in the residential lending sector.
 According to their website, they position themselves as customer-first lenders committed to quality service in home financing.

-The company offers three primary loan categories: home purchase mortgages, refinance programs, and specialized loan products.
+The company offers three primary loan categories: home purchase mortgages, refinance programs, and listed loan products.
 They provide online application capabilities, free mortgage calculators, and offer personalized consultations to help borrowers determine affordability or potential savings.
 Their service offerings include rate quotes, loan program matching, and guidance throughout the mortgage process.

 A Mortgage Central distinguishes itself primarily through staff reputation, particularly highlighting a loan officer named Virginia Nickel, who receives consistent mention across customer reviews spanning multiple years.
 The company emphasizes accessibility (phone number 602-277-4545 on website) and appears to market heavily toward first-time homebuyers and repeat customers.
 Their online calculator tools and free consultation model position them as attempting to simplify the mortgage process.